kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	*Note*: do not use robust methods to calculate the values plotted on the charts during phase 2, only use robust methods to calculate the chart limits in phase 1!

 *	**Warning limits**: it is common to see warning limits on a monitoring chart at :math:`\pm 2 \sigma`, while the :math:`\pm 3\sigma` limits are called the action limits.
 Real-time computer systems usually use a colour scheme to distinguish between the warning state and the action state.
-For example, the chart background changes between green, orange or red depending on the state of the current observation plotted.
+For example, the chart background changes from green, to orange to red as the deviations from target become more severe.

 .. _monitoring_adjust_limits:

 *	**Adjusting the limits**: The :math:`\pm 3\sigma` limits are not set in stone.
 Depending on the degree to which the source data obey the assumptions, and the frequency with which spikes and outliers contaminate your data, you may need to adjust your limits, usually wider, to avoid frequent false alarms.
 Nothing makes a monitoring chart more useless to operators than frequent false alarms ("`crying wolf <http://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf>`_").
+However, :ref:`recall that there is no free lunch <monitoring_judging_performance>`: you cannot simultaneously have low type I and type II error.

 *	**Changing the subgroup size**: It is perhaps a counterintuitive result that increasing the subgroup size, :math:`n`, leads to a more sensitive detection system for shifts in the mean, because the control limits are pulled in tighter.
-However, the larger :math:`n` also means that it will take longer to see the detection signal.
+However, the larger :math:`n` also means that it will take longer to see the detection signal as the subgroup mean is averaged over more raw data points.
 So there is a trade-off between subgroup size and the run length (time to detection of a signal).

 .. _monitoring_mistakes_to_avoid:

 Mistakes to avoid
 ~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO: check if the assumption of independence within each subgroup is required

+#.
 Imagine you are monitoring an aspect of the final product's quality, e.g. viscosity, and you have a product specification that requires that viscosity to be within, say 40 to 60 cP.
 It is a mistake to place those **specification limits** on the monitoring chart.
 It is also a mistake to use the required specification limits instead of the LCL and UCL.
 The monitoring chart is to detect abnormal variation in the process, not to inspect for quality specifications.
-You can certainly have another chart for that, but the process monitoring chart's limits are intended to monitor process stability, and these Shewhart limits are calculated differently.
+You can certainly have another chart for that, but the process monitoring chart's limits are intended to monitor process stability, and these Shewhart stability limits are calculated differently.

+#.
 Shewhart chart limits were calculated with the assumption of **independent subgroups** (e.g. subgroup :math:`i` has no effect on subgroup :math:`i+1`).
 For a process with mild autocorrelation, the act of creating subgroups, with :math:`n` samples in each group, removes most, if not all, of the relationship between subgroups.
 However processes with heavy autocorrelation (slow moving processes sampled at a high rate, for example), will have LCL and UCL calculated from equation :eq:`shewhart-limits` that will raise false alarms too frequently.
 In these cases you can widen the limits, or remove the autocorrelation from the signal.
-More on this in the section on :ref:`exponentially weighted moving average (EWMA) charts <monitoring_EWMA>`.
+More on this in the later section on :ref:`exponentially weighted moving average (EWMA) charts <monitoring_EWMA>`.

+#.
 Using Shewhart charts on two or more **highly correlated quality variables**, usually on your final product measurement, can increase your type II (consumer's risk) dramatically.
 We will come back to this very important topic in the section on :ref:`latent variable models <SECTION_latent_variable_modelling>`.

-.. _monitoring-CUSUM-charts:
+.. _monitoring_CUSUM_charts:

 CUSUM charts
 ==============

-The Shewhart chart is not too sensitive to detecting shifts in the mean.
+We :ref:`showed earlier <monitoring_sluggish_shewhart_chart>` that the Shewhart chart is not too sensitive to detecting shifts in the mean.
 Depending on the subgroup size, :math:`n`, we showed that it can take several consecutive samples before a warning or action limit is triggered.
 The cumulative sum chart, or :index:`CUSUM chart <pair: CUSUM; process monitoring>`, allows more rapid detection of these shifts away from a target value, :math:`T`.

 .. math::
 	:label: CUSUM-derivation